nocure/Lusimus-Simulator/readme.md

 The linking was another big chanllange too, thousands of conflicts and undefined calls with system libs and its own ones.
 That took me another sleepless 7 nights and days, finally, I was reborned.
 You can be reborned too, just take original source package and try it out.

-You know, <s>I thought I¡@have seen Linux Kernel source codes,</s> I thought I have seen enough in 30 years as a professional, Life never stops scares me from time to time.
-I Can't imagine how and why a <s>good</s> avarage programmer can endure such hugh amount of compiler warnings, and yet still consider the state is a release to be.
+You know, ~~I thought I have seen Linux Kernel source codes,~~ I thought I have seen enough in 30 years as a professional, Life never stops scares me from time to time.
+I Can't imagine how and why a ~~good~~ avarage programmer can endure such hugh amount of compiler warnings, and yet still consider the state is a release to be.
 I have came throught the long and winding road, so you don't have to be in hell and burned for 14 days (at least).